PaulDGM/the-card-game/README.md

 ## Used language

-The project is basically build with vue.js and Bootstrap 4.
-In addition there were css, html, javascript and some additional for using Bootstrap 4 and vue.js.
+The project is basically build with Vue.js and Bootstrap 4.
+In addition HTML, CSS, Javascript and some additional Javascript frameworks like NodeJS and the Javascript library jQuery for using Bootstrap 4 and Vue.js were used.

 ## Run project